 In late winter, we travelled to Oman for 9 days.
 Such a fascinating and diverse country!
 This is going to be a long post, we took many good pictures with our Nikon Z6II and Z24-120 f/4 S, Nikon Z30 and Z40 f/2 and a Minolta X-500 with MD Rokkor 50mm f/2.
 As in previous posts, some scenes were captured with both an analogue and a digital camera to better understand the differences.
+This post was created day by day over the course of 6 months and if you look closely, you will notice how much my editing style has changed.

 Day 1